-Athlos Academy of Jefferson Parish will implement school-wide structures.
-These structures are not meant to be an exhaustive list found at a school, but rather represent key elements that support the implementation of the Athlos model and cross over all three Athlos pillars.
+Athlos Academy of Jefferson Parish has school-wide structures.
+These structures are not meant to be an exhaustive list found at a school, but rather represent key elements that support the implementation of the Athlos model and cross over all three Athlos pillars

 Student-led conferences (SLCs) allow students an opportunity to take ownership of their growth and development, in relation to meeting school expectations.
 SLCs typically happen twice a year, at the end of the first and third quarters, and require parents to sit and listen to students’ explanation of their academic, Performance Character, and athletic status.
 All parents/guardians are expected to attend the SLCs and the coordinating teacher does everything possible to ensure that the 15-20 minute meeting happens with success